EcoPro-Systems/Kelp-Forest-Projection/README.md

 ## Example

-`Regression_quick.ipynb` is a notebook that demonstrates how to train a regression model to predict the abundance of kelp using the kelp metrics.
+`Regression_quick.ipynb` is a notebook that demonstrates how to train a regression model to predict the abundance of kelp using various features like temperature, sunlight, and time.
+The notebook also shows how to use the trained model to predict the abundance of kelp using features from a simulation data set.

 ## Analysis Scripts